blahosyl/spicy/README.md

 - [W3C HTML validator](https://validator.w3.org/) – validate HTML code
 - [WebAIM](https://webaim.org/resources/contrastchecker/) – color contrast checking

-## Depoyment
+## Deployment

-The following instrcutions describe the deployment process with the tools used for this project.
+The following instructions describe the deployment process with the tools used for this project.
 Of course, you can choose other tools/providers for the individual functions described below, e. g., a different Postgres database instead of Neon, or a different development environment instead of GitPod.
 Naturally, detailed instructions are only provided for the tools used in this project.